 A converted farmhouse between two quintessential Scottish destinations

 Backpackers in Scotland are sure to have Loch Ness on their itinerary.
 This cool hostel is in the village of Drumnadrochit – perfectly located for visiting the famous loch and Urquhart Castle too!
 The farmhouse dates back to the 18th century, but it’s been modernised to ensure that you have a comfortable stay and a good night’s sleep.
-Dogs are welcome at this friendly hostel, but make sure you let the owners know in advance!
+Dogs are welcome at this friendly hostel, but make sure you let the owners know in advance.

 Great Glen Hostel

 A little further away from Loch Ness, the Great Glen Hostel is 10km south of the famous natural landmark.
-Might sound like a lot, but it’s worth the distance if you want to take a break from Loch Ness’s crowds – especially in summer!
+Might sound like a lot, but it’s worth the distance if you want to take a break from Loch Ness’s crowds – especially in summer.
 Quiter lochs Lochy and Oich are nearby, where you can enjoy sailing or canoeing, while the Great Glen Way passes by this hostel too.
 If you’re looking for a really big challenge, take on a munro!
-There are 59 within 20 miles of this Scottish hostel!
+There are 59 within 20 miles of this Scottish hostel.

-Last but not least on our list is Oban.
+Last but not least on my list is Oban.
 A popular tourist spot on the west coast of Scotland, its ferry port opens up the opportunity to visit a number of islands.
 The name might seem familiar from a brand of Scottish whisky and there are plenty of distillery tours on offer here.
-Oban doesn’t have a wide selection of budget accommodation, but the three we’ve chosen are up there with the best hostels in Scotland.
-They’ve also got a rating above 9 on Hostelworld which is special indeed.

 Oban Youth Hostel